History of The CH Foundation

 A more detailed history of the DeVitt family is written in the book: Oil, Taxes, and Cats by David J. Murrah.

-The CH Foundation is comprised of five trustees who meet at least quarterly.
-Deadline for grant submission is May 1st for community grant requests , April 1st for Texas Tech University/Texas Tech Health Sciences Center which must be submitted through the Institutional Advancement Office.
-Trustees meet in late June to decide grants, notification is made in July and grants are funded in December of each year.
+The CH Foundation is comprised of seven trustees who meet at least quarterly.
+Deadline for grant submission is May 1st for community grant requests , April 1st for Texas Tech University/Texas Tech Health Sciences Center which must be submitted and coordinated through the System Institutional Advancement Office, and April 1st for all other Higher Education requests.